Protecting Sensitive Data

 Under HIPAA, protected health information is considered to be individually identifiable information relating to the health status of an individual.
 Health information such as diagnoses, treatment information, medical test results, and prescription information are considered protected health information under HIPAA, as are national identification numbers and demographic information such as birth dates, gender, ethnicity, and contact and emergency contact information.

 The first step in managing sensitive data is to identify where the data is being stored.
 ITS offers Spirion, a data discovery and remediation tool that helps organizational units throughout the University not only find where their sensitive data may be located, but also facilitates remediation of that information.

 Secure File Storage

-Georgia Southern provides a secure Google drive for each department to assist with secure storage needs.
+Georgia Southern provides a secure Google drive for departments who utilize sensitive data to assist with secure storage needs.